Boston College Temporary Pool Opportunities

 If the employee averaged 32 or more hours over the 12 weeks (384 or more total hours), no reduction in hours option is available, and the employee must be terminated for at least 26 weeks.

 (b) An employee who works 20-29 hours for 34 weeks could reduce hours to 19 or fewer and continue to work to a maximum of 999 hours in a 12-month period.

 A Temporary Pool employee who is hired to work 19 hours or fewer per week will not run afoul of the ACA Guideline, the Benefits Eligibility Guideline, nor the 1,000 Hours Guideline.
 However, the term limit for such an arrangement is a maximum of one year, at which time the employee would have to be terminated and could not be rehired until at least 26 weeks have elapsed.
 The reasons for this are (a) Boston College wants to limit the period that an ongoing employee can be restricted from obtaining benefits eligibility, and (b) this is a “temporary” pool.

 Application and Interview Process

-To view open job postings and apply online, go through the portal to the MAJC Career Center.
+To view open job postings and apply online, go through the portal to the BC Career Site.
 If we are accepting applications for the Temp Pool, you will see an open requisition posted.
 The posted requisition will also have information on any open-house walk-in hours that may be scheduled.
 Please complete the online application and attach your resume.
 Resume attachments should be in a Microsoft Word or PDF format.